wenmnal/wenmnal.github.io/docs/Physics/More_is_Different.md

 whole to respond to external forces.

-This leads to a "rigidity,"which is also an apt description of superconductivity and superfluidity in spite of their apparent "fluid\" behavior. \[In the former case, London noted this aspect very early.\] Actually, for a hypothetical gaseous but intelligent citizen of Jupiter or of a hydrogen cloud somewhere in the galactic center, the properties
+This leads to a "rigidity,"which is also an apt description of superconductivity and superfluidity in spite of their apparent "fluid" behavior. \[In the former case, London noted this aspect very early.\] Actually, for a hypothetical gaseous but intelligent citizen of Jupiter or of a hydrogen cloud somewhere in the galactic center, the properties